appseconnect/docs/_posts/Package Documents/2020-12-08-Package-Document-For-SAPB1-Magento2-B2B.md

 •	Description: This Add On is used for Web Item Master Data Configuration (created under Inventory Module) for adding web product details required for integration.

-**Dynamics GP Application**

-•	Version: Supported Dynamics GP Version are:

-    - Dynamics GP 2010
-    - Dynamics GP 2010 R2
-    - Dynamics GP 2013
-    - Dynamics GP 2015
-    - Dynamics GP 2018
-    - Dynamics GP 2016

-•	Extension: Compatible eConnect extension is provided with Dynamics GP Version.

-•	Description: This extension is used for retrieval of data from GP and push Data to GP.

-**Dynamics NAV Application**
-•	Version: Supported NAV Versions are:
-    - NAV 2009R2
-    - NAV 2013 Generic
-    - NAV 2013 R2
-    - NAV 2015
-    - NAV 2016
-    - NAV 2017
-    - NAV 2017 Multiconnection
-    - NAV BC

-•	Extension: NAV Extension comprises of a package containing .fob files & XML files.

-**You need to import below listed .fob files**

-•	table

-•	page

-•	code unit

-•	xmlport

-**You need to import below listed XML Files**

-•	Application Id

-•	Webservices

-**Description: This extension details are enlisted below:**

-•	Table: This fob file enables to add additional fields in the NAV Tables, which is required for integration.

-•	Page: This fob file enables UI Representation of the Tables in NAV Application

-•	Code Unit: This C/AL Code enables to hold backend code of extension modules.

-•	XML Port: This enables to import external data source in NAV

-•	Application Id: This is a data file, which holds the application Id & application name required for NAV Integration

-•	Webservices: This is an XML doc which hold information of webservices for base and extension pages.

 ## Adapter Compatibility Check:
 ProcessFlows in this package have no direct dependencies with Adapter Compatibility.
 Anytime on deploying your ProcessFlow, the latest adapter set in APPSeCONNECT Portal will be downloaded against the applications selected.